-- This high end halibut and salmon fishing lodge on Kodiak Island in Alaska is a special find in the offshore fishing world!
+This high end Kodiak Island fishing lodge offers world class Alaska halibut and salmon fishing.
+This is a special find in the offshore fishing world!

 After the day of fishing is over you will relax in the comfortable lodge and enjoy a cocktail and appetizers in front of the fire or hang out in the upstairs lounge trading fishing stories and looking at photos from the day.

 - The lodge has six double rooms with double beds and four single rooms with queen beds.

 - A rollaway bed can be added to your room for an additional guest if needed.